patsarun2545/dress-rental-web/README.md

-# 👗 CHICBORROW — Online Dress Rental System
+# 👗 Dress Rental Web

 A full-stack web application for managing dress rentals, built with the **PERN Stack** (PostgreSQL, Express.js, React.js, Node.js).
 The system is split into two parts — a **Customer App** for browsing and renting dresses, and an **Admin Panel** for managing rentals and products.